 United Methodist Church Car Ministry - Hundreds of churches and religious organizations partner with UMC.
 As donations allow, there may be free used cars given to the working poor, immigrants, and people seeking to exit poverty.
 Various other financial aid programs and services are available.
 More on United Methodist Church free car ministry.

-Find free cars and automobiles by state or county
+Find free cars and automobiles by state or county near you

 Action in the Community Through Service (ACTS), PO Box 74, Dumfries Virginia 22026.
 Supports the Prince William area.
 Phone 888-392-8278.